wiicode/cybersecurity-framework/bronze-training/penetration-testing.md

 Tests can be carried out by testers armed with varying amounts of information about your system:

 -   ***Whitebox testing -*** Full information about the target is shared with the testers.
-This type of testing confirms the efficacy of internal vulnerability assessment and management controls by identifying the existence of known software vulnerabilities and common misconfigurations in an *organisation*'s systems.
+This type of testing confirms the efficacy of internal vulnerability assessment and management controls by identifying the existence of known software vulnerabilities and common misconfigurations in an *organization*'s systems.

 -   ***Blackbox testing -*** No information is shared with the testers about the internals of the target.
-This type of testing is performed from an external perspective and is aimed at identifying ways to access an *organisation*'s internal IT assets.
-This more accurately models the risk faced from attackers that are unknown or unaffiliated to the target *organisation*.
+This type of testing is performed from an external perspective and is aimed at identifying ways to access an *organization*'s internal IT assets.
+This more accurately models the risk faced from attackers that are unknown or unaffiliated to the target *organization*.
 However, the lack of information can also result in vulnerabilities remaining undiscovered in the time allocated for testing.

 #### **2\.
 Test type**

 Each of the tests described below can be run as either a blackbox or whitebox operation:

 -   ***Vulnerability identification in bespoke or niche software -*** Most commonly used in web applications.
-This type of testing must give feedback to developers on coding practices which [avoid introducing the categories of vulnerability identified](https://www.ncsc.gov.uk/guidance/cloud-security-principle-7-secure-development).
+This type of testing must give feedback to developers on coding practices which [avoid introducing the categories of vulnerability identified](/guidance/cloud-security-principle-7-secure-development).

-***Scenario driven testing aimed at identifying vulnerabilities*** - The penetration testers explore a particular scenario to discover whether it leads to a vulnerability in your *defences*.
-Scenario's include: Lost laptop, *unauthorised* device connected to internal network, and compromised DMZ host, but there are many others possible.
-You should consider, based on previous incidents, which scenarios are most relevant to your *organisation*.
+***Scenario driven testing aimed at identifying vulnerabilities*** - The penetration testers explore a particular scenario to discover whether it leads to a vulnerability in your *defenses*.
+Scenario's include: Lost laptop, *unauthorized* device connected to internal network, and compromised DMZ host, but there are many others possible.
+You should consider, based on previous incidents, which scenarios are most relevant to your *organization*.

-***Scenario driven testing of detection and response capability*** - In this version of scenario driven testing, the aim is to also gauge the detection and response capabilities your *organisation* has in place.
+***Scenario driven testing of detection and response capability*** - In this version of scenario driven testing, the aim is to also gauge the detection and response capabilities your *organization* has in place.
 This will help you understand their efficacy and coverage in the particular scenario.
-This is an area of current work by the *NCSC*, further information will be available shortly, please [contact us](https://www.ncsc.gov.uk/section/about-this-website/contact-us) if you have a particular need in this area.
+This is an area of current work by the *BCSF*, further information will be available shortly, please [contact us](/section/about-this-website/contact-us) if you have a particular need in this area.

 Note